Entea/covid-supply-info/README.md

 ## Running the Project.

-To run this project first run `yarn`.
+To run this project first install dependencies with `yarn`.

+After that run `yarn run dev`

 Once running, the Keystone Admin UI is reachable via `localhost:3000/admin`.